Piszmog/go-htmx-template/README.md

 # Go + HTMX Template

-This is a template repository that comes with everything you need to build a Web Application using Go (templ) and HTMX.
+This is a _opinionated_ template repository that comes with everything you need to build a Web Application using Go (with templ) and HTMX.

 The template comes with a basic structure of using a SQL DB (`sqlc`), E2E testing (playwright), and styling (tailwindcss).